-Harry now understood the concept of energy in a new way.
-He saw that energy could be seen as a statistical measure of the ensemble that was invariant.
-He saw that there could be many statistical measures that characterize an ensemble -- each of them could lay claim to being a kind of "average", that is, a characteristic measure of the ensemble.
-The idea of "average" is then seen to be another method for summarizing the behavior of an ensemble.
+In saying "it isn't easy to be a constant", Harry was understanding the concept of energy in a new way.
+He saw that energy could be seen as a statistical measure of a particle ensemble and that it was a special such measure, a measure that characterized the gas across all its changes.
+He saw that there could be many statistical measures that characterize an ensemble - each of them could lay claim to being a kind of "average", that is a characteristic measure of the ensemble.
+The idea of "average" is thus seen to be another method for summarizing the behavior of an ensemble.
 Different averages are convenient for different purposes.
-Each has certain advantages and disadvantages, certain features that it summarizes well and others that it does not.
-Which average we choose or construct depends on which aspects of the data we see as important.
-Energy, he now saw, was a special such average, not, as he had sometimes wondered before, a mysteriously chosen formula, but rather a measure that characterized invariantly the collection of particles in a box.
+Each has certain advantages and disadvantages, certain features that it summarizes well and others that it doesn't.
+Which average we choose or construct depends on what aspect of the data is important to us.
+Energy, he now saw, was a special such average - a measure that characterized invariantly a fundamental aspect of the collection of particles in a box.
+Of the many measures we can use to characterize a gas, only a very few had this invariant property.
+Speed, as he observes, does not.
+Harry thus came to see energy, no longer as a mysteriously chosen formula, but rather as a measure selected by scientists for human reasons15 - selected from the set of possible measures for its utility in unchangingly describing the gas as its molecules moved and collided.